 ALBENZA (albendazole) is an orally administered broad-spectrum anthelmintic.
 Chemically, it is methyl 5-(propylthio)-2-benzimidazolecarbamate.
 Its molecular formula is C12H15N3O2S.
 Its molecular weight is 265.34.
 It has the following chemical structure:

 Albendazole is a white to off-white powder.
-It is soluble in dimethylsulfoxide, strong acids, and strong acids and strong bases.
+It is soluble in dimethylsulfoxide, strong acids, and strong bases.
 It is slightly soluble in methanol, chloroform, ethyl acetate, and acetonitrile.
 Albendazole is practically insoluble in water.
 Each white to off-white, film-coated tablet contains 200 mg of albendazole.

 Inactive ingredients consist of: carnauba wax, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, sodium saccharin, sodium starch glycolate, and starch.